 Post-Admission Requirements

-Students must comply with immunization, CPR, first aid, mask fit testing, and OCP registration requirements (items A to E).
+Students must comply with immunization, CPR, first aid, mask fit testing, and professional liability requirements (items A to F).
 Students who have not complied with these requirements will not be permitted to proceed to experiential placements (i.e., EPE-1, EPE-2, APPE).
-In addition, any site-specific requirements such as a Police Record Check/Vulnerable Sector Screening must be completed in order to proceed to experiential placements (see section F below).
+In addition, any site-specific requirements such as a Police Record Check/Vulnerable Sector Screening must be completed in order to proceed to experiential placements (see section G below).

 Students are responsible for all fees associated with the requirements listed below.
 Requirements (A to C) are to be uploaded to the secure system, Synergy Gateway Verified and students must use the Faculty of Pharmacy approved forms.
-Further information on the forms and system will be provided to students in September 2023.
+Further information on the forms and system will be provided to students in the Fall.
 Requirements must remain valid while on EPE or APPE rotation.

 1. Immunization Policy

-Prior to experiential placements, beginning in Year 1, students must provide completed documentation (utilizing the University of Toronto Immunization form) to indicate compliance with the ‘Policies on Communicable Disease and Immunizations for Pharmacy Students’.
+Prior to the first year of experiential placements, students must provide documentation to indicate compliance with the ‘Policies on Communicable Disease and Immunizations for Pharmacy Students’.
+Students will be asked to renew specific immunizations throughout their studies as indicated by the Immunization Policy.

 1. Requirements: